opas1216/PYthon81EasyPracticePrograms/README.md

 Initial Commit

-This is the personal hands-on practice of the book "The Big Book pf Small Python Projects: 81 Easy Practice Programs."
+This is the personal hands-on practice of the book "The Big Book of Small Python Projects: 81 Easy Practice Programs."